Dictator

 A dictator is a political leader who possesses absolute power.
-A dictatorship is a state ruled by one dictator or by a small clique.
-The word originated as the title of a Roman dictator elected by the Roman Senate to rule the republic in times of emergency (see Roman dictator and justitium).
+A dictatorship is defined as a state ruled by a dictator.
+The word originated as the title of a Roman dictator elected by the Roman Senate to rule the republic in times of emergency.
+Like the terms "tyrant" and "autocrat", dictator came to be used almost exclusively as a non-titular term for oppressive rule.
+In modern usage, the term dictator is generally used to describe a leader who holds or abuses an extraordinary amount of personal power.

-Like the term tyrant, and to a lesser degree autocrat, dictator came to be used almost exclusively as a non-titular term for oppressive rule.
-In modern usage the term dictator is generally used to describe a leader who holds or abuses an extraordinary amount of personal power.
-Dictatorships are often characterised by some of the following: suspension of elections and civil liberties; proclamation of a state of emergency; rule by decree; repression of political opponents; not abiding by the procedures of the rule of law, and the existence of a cult of personality centered on the leader.
+Dictatorships are often characterised by some of the following: suspension of elections and civil liberties; proclamation of a state of emergency; rule by decree; repression of political opponents; not abiding by the procedures of the rule of law; and the existence of a cult of personality centered on the leader.
 Dictatorships are often one-party or dominant-party states.

-A wide variety of leaders coming to power in different kinds of regimes, such as one-party states, dominant-party states, and civilian governments under a personal rule, have been described as dictators.
+A wide variety of leaders coming to power in different kinds of regimes, such as one-party or dominant-party states and civilian governments under a personal rule, have been described as dictators.

-__toc__

 Etymology

-The word dictator comes from the Latin language word dictātor, agent noun from dictare (dictāt-, past participial stem of dictāre dictate v. + -or -or suffix).
-In Latin use, a dictator was a judge in the Roman Republic temporarily invested with absolute power.
-Typically, in a dictatorial regime, the leader of the country is identified with the title of dictator; although, their formal title may more closely resemble something similar to leader.

-Originally an emergency legal appointment in the Roman Republic and the Etruscan culture, the term Dictator did not have the negative meaning it has now.
-A Dictator was a magistrate given sole power for a limited duration.
-At the end of the term, the Dictator's power was returned to normal Consular rule, though not all dictators accepted a return to power sharing.